dkvz/majorsetbe/README.md

 - [x] How I structured posts with thumbnails in content.php should be applied to other relevant php files
 - [x] Style the comments themselves and also try comment threads to see how these look and don't forget the inline response form
 - [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post
-- [ ] Links inside of blockquote should have another color
+- [x] Links inside of blockquote should have another color
 - [x] Test if the blog page also shows unpublished articles, it might do because of the custom query
-- [ ] "Lettrines" aint lookin good
 - [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look if there's already something like "show on home page"
 - [ ] Tablets could have some more padding in content zones, mobile could use slightly more too
 - [ ] Check discussion section about the block editor and theme config